 11. Cauliflower Steaks With Caper Dressing and Crushed Celeriac

-These Cauliflower Steaks With Caper Dressing and Crushed Celeriac will leave even the pickiest diner wanting more.
+These Cauliflower Steaks With Caper Dressing and Crushed Celeriac by Niki Webster will leave even the pickiest diner wanting more.
 Roasted until tender, but crispy on the edges, they’re topped with herbed, crushed celeriac.
 When combined with roasted cauliflower steaks and a gorgeously tangy green dressing of capers, lemon, pickles, fresh herbs, and garlic, it’s just amazing.

 12. Rainbow Eggplant Stacks

 For as fancy as these Rainbow Eggplant Stacks by Renee Press look, they couldn’t be any easier.
 It’s one of those recipes which relies solely on the simplicity of the ingredients themselves.
 They are quite versatile and the ingredients are easily substituted.
 Start with a base of crispy oven-baked eggplant, top with a mound of wilted greens, seared mushroom, and fresh tomato, and top with another slice of eggplant.
 Drizzle with balsamic vinegar if you like, and serve.

 Source: Roasted Spiced Carrots